The following failure categories exist:

 A partially initialized variable has been detected.
 Wrong stack trace can induce this error, please check the stack pointer.too complex function

 The function is too big or too complex.
-Try to increase the KERNEL_NREGS configuration parameter.no license available
+Unfortunately there is nothing the user can do to avoid this error.no license available

 IDA could not locate your decompiler license.only 32-bit functions can be decompiled for the current database